abdulmashreq/Trip-Sorter-Dubicars/README.md

 	3. php -S localhost:2000
 	4. You will see the results on
 		1. http://localhost:2000?json=true  - it will list as json
-	5. http://localhost:2000 - it will show as ordered list
+	5. http://localhost:2000 - it will show as ordered list of descriptions
 	6. You can also use apache server which has already installed in the system. no need to run - php -s

 ## Solutions